dma38/Timepill/README.md

 Functions, Tools, and Technologies:

-HTML/CSS/Javascript
+HTML/CSS/Javascript,
-WYSIWYG editor
+WYSIWYG editor,
-Content management (CRUD)
+Content management (CRUD),
-CAPTCHA verification
+CAPTCHA verification,
-Sanitization
+Sanitization,
-Image upload and display
+Image upload and display,
-Session and login
+Session and login,
-Associated tables in database
+Associated tables in database,
-Passwords stored in database are hashed and salted etc
+Passwords stored in database are hashed and salted, etc